In beer antitrust case, U.S. puts successful theory to a new test

-NEW YORK (Reuters) - In challenging beer company Anheuser-Busch InBev SA’s (ABI.BR) proposed deal with Mexican brewer Grupo Modelo GMODELOC.MX, the U.S. government is applying a powerful legal theory it has used to stop other mergers.
+NEW YORK, Feb 6 (Reuters) - In challenging beer company Anheuser-Busch InBev SA’s proposed deal with Mexican brewer Grupo Modelo, the U.S. government is applying a powerful legal theory it has used to stop other mergers.

 “The proposed merger would likely increase the ability of ABI and the remaining beer firms to coordinate by eliminating an independent Modelo - which has increasingly inhibited ABI’s price leadership - from the market,” government lawyers wrote in the complaint.